 Like you, we are proud to call Southwest Virginia home, which also means we are keenly aware of the challenges rural areas like ours face.
 Improving the health and wellbeing of our region is complex and requires collaboration among those who live, work and serve in these counties.
-The Foundation is governed by a local board of directors with expertise in heatlhcare, business, education and more.
+The Foundation is governed by a local board of directors with expertise in healthcare, business, education and more.
 We are grateful to have their collective experience.

-We have reviewed our year one progress of our strategic plan, which sets forth the guiding principles on how to care for the funds we've been entrusted to steward.
+We have completed our initial strategic plan, which sets forth the guiding principles on how to care for the funds we've been entrusted to steward.
 Our mission is to ensure the projects we support and the partnerships we create will have a lasting impact on our region.
-The plan is built upon the foundation of engagement, impact and organizational excellence.